-I will work with the police and other partners in the design and development of locally agreed action plans in support of the national Mental Health Concordat.
+I will work with the police and other partners to monitor implementation of the local mental health action plans.

 To deliver a supportive and effective response to victims and witnesses

 The Criminal Justice System (CJS) relies on victims and witnesses to report crimes to the police, to make witness statements and, in some cases, give evidence in court.
 Participating in the criminal justice process in this way involves time and effort on the part of victims and witnesses, and can be stressful, especially if they are still dealing with the effects of the crime.
 Ensuring that victims and witnesses receive the information and support they need to be able to participate in the CJS, and are satisfied with the services they receive and their contact with the CJS is important for the delivery of justice.